AfonsoMassunari/RecipeApp/README.md

 </br></br>
 This project is based on the course Javascript Zero to Expert.

-🚀 Getting Started
+## 🚀 Getting Started

-This is a recipe search application built with JavaScript, Sass, and Parcel.
+Follow the steps below to run the project on your machine.

-📦 Installation
+### 📦 Installation

-Clone the repository:
+1. Clone the repository:

-bash
-Copy
-Edit
 git clone https://github.com/your-username/forkify.git
 cd forkify

-Install the dependencies:
+2. Install the dependencies:

-bash
-Copy
-Edit
 npm install
-💻 Running the Project in Development
+3. ### 💻 Run the App in Development Mode

-To start the development server:
+To start the app in development mode, run:

-bash
-Copy
-Edit
-npm start
-This will run the app using Parcel and open index.html in your browser.

-🛠️ Building for Production
-To generate the production build:

-bash
-Copy
-Edit
-npm run build
-The optimized files will be placed in the dist/ folder.